moru46/TRY-a-nfT-lotteRY/README.md

 This contract has been developed using the IDE Remix with Ganache as provider for the blockchain.

 * **lotteryNFT.sol**: contract of the NFT lottery.
-* **NFT_KITTY.sol**: contract use to generate the NFT using the ERC721 standard for Non Fungible Token
+* **nft_kitty.sol**: contract use to generate the NFT using the ERC721 standard for Non Fungible Token
 * **lottery_test.js**: JS script to test the code, using remix test unit
 * **lottery.zip**: it contains the remix workspace use to develop the project.
 To run it, just import the zip to Remix